Archer Heights median real estate price is $107,691, which is less expensive than 86.3% of Oklahoma neighborhoods and 94.3% of all U.S. neighborhoods.

 More people work in manufacturing and as laborers here in the Archer Heights neighborhood than in 95.8% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.

-We Americans love our cars.
-Not only are they a necessity for most Americans due to the shape of our neighborhoods and the distances between where we live, work, shop, and go to school, but we also fancy them.
-As a result, most households in America have one, two, or three cars.
-But NeighborhoodScout's exclusive analysis shows that the Archer Heights neighborhood has a highly unusual pattern of car ownership.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Archer Heights neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 34.0% of the households here have four, five, or more cars.
 That is more cars per household than in 95.6% of the neighborhoods in the nation.

 Did you know that the Archer Heights neighborhood has more African and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 15.2% of this neighborhood's residents have African ancestry and 15.2% have Sub-Saharan African ancestry.